t1me2die/31_Twinkly.pm/README.md

 # 31_Twinkly.pm
-FHEM: This module controls the christmas lights of Twinkly.
+FHEM Modul: This module controls the christmas lights of Twinkly.